noelboss/featherlight/README.md

 ================================================

 	 open – Function
-This is the open function used to open the lightbox.
-It receives the event object. ´this´ is an object and contains the triggering DOM element (if existing) and the related Featherlight objects.
-It calls the before/after and open method of the plugin.
+This is the open function used to open the lightbox. `this` is an object and contains the triggering DOM element (if existing) and the related Featherlight objects.
+It calls the `before/after` functions and the `open` methods of the plugin.

 	// this code has been simplified:
 	open: function(event){